randomairborne/ephemerole/README.md

 ## Persistence configuration

 > [!WARNING]
-> ALL DATA IS WIPED ON RESTART UNLESS PERSISTENCE IS EXPLICITLY CONFIGURED
+> ALL DATA IS WIPED ON RESTART UNLESS PERSISTENCE IS EXPLICITLY CONFIGURED!

 Persistence supports two environment variables.